lanl-ansi/PowerModelsGMD.jl/README.md

 ### GIC + AC-OTS

 Solve the minimum-load shedding problem for a network subjected to GIC where lines and transformers can be opened or closed.
 `run_ac_gmd_ots("test/data/ots_test.m")`

+Mitigating transformer overheating is achieved by treating the problem as an optimal transmission switching formulation.
+However, actual observed GMDs show time-varying behavior in ground electric fields both in magnitude and direction, which could cause different transformer heating than observed in the field peak magnitude.
+Thus, the problem is extended to a multi-time-series formulation as well, in which the physics of transformer heating over time are modeled and used to inform a new optimization model that mitigates the effects of heating in terms of the thermal degradation of the transformer winding insulation.

 ## Data Reference

-PowerModelsGMD.jl uses several extensions to the PowerModels.jl data format.
+PMsGMD uses several extensions to the PMs data format to provide input for its problem formulations.
 For generality, it uses a separate dc network defined by the `gmd_bus` and `gmd_branch` tables.
 To correctly calculate the increased reactive power consumption of each transformer, the `branch_gmd` table adds all winding configuration related data.
 Furthermore, `branch_thermal` table adds thermal data necessary to determine the temperature changes in transformers.
-If the results are plotted spatially, for convinience, `bus_gmd` table includes the latitude and longitude of buses in the ac network.
+The `bus_gmd` table includes the latitude and longitude of buses in the ac network for use in distributionally robust optimization or for convenience in plotting the network.

+The description of B4GIC, an included four-bus test case is presented below to demonstrate the use of the PMsGMD data format and introduce each input fields.

 ### GMD Bus Data Table

 This table includes
 * `parent_index` - index of corresponding bus (in the ac network)
 * `status` - binary value that defines the status of bus (1: enabled, 0: disabled)
 * `g_gnd` - admittance to ground (in unit of Siemens)
 * `name` - a descriptive name for the bus